piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 Q: How about security, are there any major concerns?
 A: Nope, all videos are publicly available.

+Q: Is it a big deal if we lose uploaded videos?\
+A: Yes, this would be very problematic.

 Now repeat back your summary of the non-functional requirements:
 - Low latency and high bandwidth - streaming is data intensive and we want to deliver a seamless user experience
 - High availability - It's a global system and the videos are important for unblocking people